Marymoor Subarea Planning Initiatives Underway

 As a follow-up to the Southeast Redmond Neighborhood Plan adoption, the City of Redmond is working on three related efforts to implement the vision and policies for the Marymoor Subarea.

-- Infrastructure plan: city staff have been developing an infrastructure plan with input from the community and a stakeholder group to plan public infrastructure needed to serve planned growth
+City staff have been developing an infrastructure plan with input from the community and a stakeholder group to plan public infrastructure needed to serve planned growth.
+View the final draft infrastructure plan.

-- Zoning regulations: city staff has begun developing zoning regulations that implement the South Marymoor Subarea Committee's preferred strategy, incorporate draft infrastructure plan results, and otherwise provide a zoning framework that advances policies in the Southeast Redmond Neighborhood Plan.
+The Planning Commission recommended a package of Comprehensive Plan and Zoning Code amendments that is consistent with the South Marymoor Subarea Committee's preferred strategy, incorporates draft infrastructure plan results, and otherwise provides a zoning framework that advances policies in the Southeast Redmond Neighborhood Plan.
+See below for links.

-In January the South Marymoor Subarea Committee shared a preliminary preferred transition strategy at a neighborhood workshop.
-Based on input at the workshop and via an online questionnaire the Committee has agreed on a preferred strategy that has five key factors.
+In January 2016 the South Marymoor Subarea Committee shared a preliminary preferred transition strategy at a neighborhood workshop.
+Based on input at the workshop, an online questionnaire, and additional community engagement the Committee has agreed on a preferred strategy that has five key factors.

 - Expands allowed uses such that multifamily homes, where allowed, are built when the market demands them while not making existing uses non-conforming